 - On-site parking is not required.
 (Note: parking should be managed and coordinated by the DDA or other district authority) - 2.
 Any parking requirements may be achieved on a street abutting the site, or within the same or an adjacent block. - 3.
 Off-street parking lots must be located to the rear of buildings. - 4.
 Off-street parking and loading access is limited as follows: - a.
 Parking and loading access must be from an alley where available. - b.
 Parking and loading access may be from a side lot line if an alley is not available. - c.
-Where parking and loading access is only available from the front lot line, it is limited to a maximum 20 feet in width. - i.
-Parking access from the front lot line must provide access to parking lots on adjacent parcels. - ii.
-Access points from the front lot line must be at least 100 feet apart. - 5.
-Cross-access between off-street parking lots must be provided. - a.
-Alleys are considered to provide cross-access between adjacent off-street parking lots.
+Where parking and loading access is only available from the front lot line, it is limited to a maximum 20 feet in width. - Parking access from the front lot line must provide access to parking lots on adjacent parcels. - ii.
+Access points from the front lot line must be at least 100 feet apart.